sweetsoftware/BigBrowser/README.md

 # BigBrowser

+Generates an HTML report with screenshots of all Web applications from a nmap XML file.

 usage: BigBrowser.py [-h] [-t THREADS] [-o OUTPUT] file

-Generates an HTML report with screenshots of all Web servers from a nmap XML file or url list file.

 ## Setup